Part 2: Objects and Properties

 4. Click somewhere in the Pacific Ocean near the United States coast.

-5. Wherever you click, the waypoint will be moved to that location.
+5. Wherever you click, STK will move the waypoint to that location.
 Also, the Great Arc Propagator will automatically reroute the aircraft using the shortest distance between the waypoints.
-If you want to fly in a specific direction, you will need to add more waypoints.
+If you want to fly in a specific direction, you need to add more waypoints.

 6. Bring My_Plane's () properties () back to the front.